threecuptea/spark_tutorial_2/README.md

         4. I failed to run --master yarn in the beginning and got error something like "Container .. is running beyond virtual memory limits..."
 There is a check placed at Yarn level for virtual and physical memory usage ratio.
-Issue is not only that VM doesn't have sufficient physical memory.
-           But it is because virtual memory usage is more than expected for given physical memory.
+Issue is not that VM doesn't have sufficient physical memory but it is because virtual memory usage is more than expected for given physical memory.
 Fix by adding
                <property>
                   <name>yarn.nodemanager.vmem-check-enabled</name>
                    <value>false</value>